1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The 1890 Philadelphia penny’s three color designations reflect how well the original metal survived oxidation over 130 years.
 At MS66 grade, Brown examples trade around $1,000, Red-Brown pieces bring $2,250, while full Red coins reach $6,500.

-This isn’t just about appearance—fewer than 2% of certified 1890s retain enough original luster to qualify as Red, meaning 95% or more of that birth color remains intact.
+This isn’t just about appearance — fewer than 2% of certified 1890s retain enough original luster to qualify as Red, meaning 95% or more of that original copper color remains intact.
+Brown (BN) coins typically bring only 40–60% of what a Red-Brown (RB) example of the same grade would fetch, so the color suffix on a grading holder matters enormously.

 The finest known example graded MS67+ Red sold for $91,063 in October 2020 at Legend Rare Coin Auctions.
-What makes it extraordinary isn’t merely the technical grade; the next-best specimens sit a full grade and a half below.
-When serious collectors compete for the finest known example of any date, prices follow their own logic.
+What makes it extraordinary isn’t merely the technical grade — the next-best specimens sit a full grade and a half below.
+A Heritage Auctions MS67 Red example sold for $11,500 in April 2022, and David Lawrence Rare Coins has regularly brokered gem MS64 and MS65 Red examples in the $1,000–$3,000 range.

 Collectors building type sets often find MS62–MS63 Red-Brown specimens offer strong visual appeal without the premium attached to full Red coins.
 These retain enough original character to satisfy most collectors while staying accessible.